scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 [^3]: A Lilu plugin providing patches to select GPUs on macOS.
 Requires Lilu 1.5.6 or newer.
 [^4]: An open source kernel extension enabling native macOS HD audio for not officially supported codecs without any filesystem modifications.
 AppleALCU can be used for systems with digital-only audio.
 [^5]: An Intel Wi-Fi Adapter Kernel Extension for macOS, based on the OpenBSD Project.
+[^6]: Intel 2.5G Ethernet driver for macOS.
+Based on the Intel igc implementation in Linux commit 0bf913e07b377cfc288cfe488ca30b7d67059d8a.
-[^6]: A Lilu plug-in for dynamic power management data injection.
+[^7]: A Lilu plug-in for dynamic power management data injection.
-[^7]: An experimental Lilu plugin that optimizes Alder Lake / Raptor Lake's heterogeneous core configuration.
+[^8]: An experimental Lilu plugin that optimizes Alder Lake / Raptor Lake's heterogeneous core configuration.
-[^8]: When the HideAuxiliary option is Enabled, you need to press the Space Bar Key on your Keyboard to show all the other options in the picker.
+[^9]: When the HideAuxiliary option is Enabled, you need to press the Space Bar Key on your Keyboard to show all the other options in the picker.